 Sharing project data

-When you launch the Cloud for Adobe Commerce project in a local Docker environment, the default project configuration creates the following volumes:
+When you launch the Adobe Commerce on cloud infrastructure project in a local Docker environment, the default project configuration creates the following volumes:

 1 2 3 4 magento-var magento-app-etc magento-pub-media magento-pub-static

-You can use these volumes to interact with the shared writeable mount directories for your Magento Cloud project, which are configured by default in the
+You can use these volumes to interact with the shared writeable mount directories for your Adobe Commerce on cloud infrastructure project, which are configured by default in the

 1 2 3 4 5 6 # The mounts that will be performed when the package is deployed. mounts: "var": "shared:files/var" "app/etc": "shared:files/etc" "pub/media": "shared:files/media" "pub/static": "shared:files/static"